restatedev/documentation/docs/services/invocation.md

 Restate offers several tools to manage the ongoing invocations.

-## Service invocation identifier
+## Invocation identifier

-Every invocation to a service gets a unique identifier assigned by Restate, called _Service invocation identifier_.
+Every invocation to a service gets a unique identifier assigned by Restate, called _Invocation identifier_.
 You can use this identifier to filter your structured logs, find traces, and execute some management operations such as cancelling an invocation.

-You can find this identifier in the runtime logs and OpenTelementry traces by looking for the `restate.invocation.sid`, for example:
+You can find this identifier in the runtime logs and OpenTelementry traces by looking for the `restate.invocation.id`, for example:

 ```log {7}
 2023-05-19T15:02:28.656467Z INFO restate_invoker::invocation_task